brhamon/astro/README.md

       KSIZE=2036
 ```

-Search for `CALL FSIZER3` and uncomment the line (delete the 'C' in col 1)
+Search for `CALL FSIZER3` and uncomment the line (by deleting the 'C' in column 1).

 Save and quit vim.
 Edit `asc2eph.f`